serdeliverance/blog/_drafts/clean-arch-notes.md

 - shorcuts and broken windows: its is easier to reference persistence components from the web layer and when you start doing that is a one way travel.

+## Importante Design principles from OOP

+- SRP: the `Single Resposibility Principle`.
+We use to associate this principle with the following sentence: `SRP is when every component has just one reposibility`.
+However, it is crucial to interpret this principle in a different way: `SRP means that a component just have one reason to change`

+- Dependency Inversion: it is the mechanisim that allow us to change de dependency direction.
+So, using it properly, we can make our domain infrastructure agnostic, because the dependecy direction comes from outside to the inner layers (domain) of our app.

 ## Inverting Dependencies

+## Different layers

+## Application Example

 ## Conclusions